 Who is Ken Gagne?

 I’m a forty-something project manager for Automattic, the developers of WordPress VIP.
-After living in Massachusetts my entire life, I found myself with a remote job and no property, partners, pets, or dependents.
+In 2019, after living in Massachusetts my entire life, I found myself with a remote job and no property, partners, pets, or dependents.
 I took advantage of this rare opportunity by canceling my lease, putting all my possessions into storage, and setting out to travel the country and world as a digital nomad.

 Wherever I go, many constants define me: I’m an environmentalist and thus a vegetarian (since 2002); as a feminist, gamer, and Trekkie, I host the podcasts Polygamer and Transporter Lock; I’m a cyclist of centuries; and I’m a educator and storyteller.

 A digital nomad is someone whose primary source of income is derived from the Internet by working either independently or for a remote company.
 Since such a career is independent of location, a digital nomad chooses to live a transient lifestyle, doing their job anywhere there’s Wi-Fi.

 Some digital nomads have permanent addresses that they reside at for several months between adventures, whereas other digital nomads travel perpetually.
 Some live in RVs, while others rely on planes, trains, and automobiles, booking accommodations at Airbnbs and with friends and family.
 They work from coffee shops, libraries, hotels, or wherever they’re staying.

 When I embarked on this lifestyle, I discovered many of my friends and family had never heard the term “digital nomad”.
 They had so many questions: Where will you stay?
 How will you work?
 Is it expensive?
 What are you looking for?
 When will you be back?